gurry/efi/README.md

 To see how to use take a look at the sample application [`efi_app`](https://github.com/gurry/efi_app) which is built using `efi`.

-### Note on Building
+### Building

-Use nightly Rust to build.
-Has been tested with `nightly-2018-09-16-x86_64-pc-windows-msvc`.
-May not work with latest nightlies.
-We're using a `rust-toolchain` file to pin the rust version to `nightly-2018-09-16`.
-If this version isn't already installed, `cargo` will automatically download and install it before building.
+1. Install `cargo-xbuild` if not already installed
+2. Use nightly Rust and the command line `cargo xbuild --target x86_64-unknown-uefi` to build.